Juancarlos407/Project-IAW-01-Hotel-Registry-PHP/README.md

 2.6.
 Deposit has to be greater than 100 ok

 2.7.
 Show the deposit in € and £ currency.
-To convert euros into pounds multiply by 1,17. //falta
+To convert euros into pounds multiply by 1,17. ok

 2.8.
 All functions show a message in the screen with a control label. ok